 The employability Jigsaw Project was established to enhance the University’s employability offer to its students and graduates, recognising that the nature of the graduate workplace is changing, that student expectations are evolving and that students are expressing dissatisfaction with the current position.

-The metrics for graduate employability as measured by the Destination of Leavers in Higher Education (DLHE) annual survey shows the need to improve graduate employment in a number of disciplines.
+The metrics for graduate employability as measured by the Destination of Leavers in Higher Education (DLHE) annual survey shows the need to improve graduate employment in a number of disciplines (from 2020 the DLHE was replaced by the Graduate Outcomes survey).

 The ethos behind the project stems from the recognition that there is no single approach to supporting career development learning in HE curriculum leading to the explicit enhancement of graduate employability skills, but there is an extensive body of exemplars of approaches and practice in place on campus, nationally and internationally.
 The Project aims to develop or collate materials, and identify strategic opportunities for significantly raising the attributes and skills which enable students to be successful in seeking graduate employment.